MattKotsenas/SquiggleCop/README.md

 dotnet build -p:ErrorLog=diagnostics.sarif%2cversion=2.1
 ```

+> [!IMPORTANT]
-> NOTE: The command and semi-colon characters in the log path must be XML-escaped
+> The comma or semi-colon character in the log path must be XML-escaped

 ### CLI Tool

-The CLI tool is designed for ad-hoc validation, or for interacting with baseline files.
+The CLI tool is designed for ad-hoc validation and interacting with baseline files.
 Install the CLI tool by running
 this command:

 ```powershell